hideyukiinada/od/README.md

 ffmpeg -i IMG_6204.MOV -vf fps=3 ../frames/aimee_pink_%05d.jpg
 ```
 ### Step 3.2.
 Obtain a software product to mark location of your objects in each image
-I used a product called labelimg.
-[https://github.com/tzutalin/labelImg](https://github.com/tzutalin/labelImg) has detailed steps to install.
+I used a product called labelImg.  [https://github.com/tzutalin/labelImg](https://github.com/tzutalin/labelImg) has detailed steps to install.
+I set up labelImg on my Mac so these steps are for that.
+I think steps for Linux will be slightly different.

 I followed the steps the listed on the above page.
 As I already had python & pip set up, I started with:
 ```
 pip install py2app
 pip install PyQt5
 ```
-After installing PyQt5, I typed:
+After installing PyQt5, I typed the below command to verify that PyQt5 resource compiler was successfully installed.
 ```
 pyrcc5
 ```

-to verify that pyqt5 was successfully installed.
+Then I cloned the repo and followed the steps on the page.
+(Note I already had lxml so pip install lxml did not install it.)
 ```
 git clone https://github.com/tzutalin/labelImg
 cd labelImg